realBoltDev/realBoltDev/README.md

 # 💫 About Me:
 I'm a student studying Computer Science and diving into the exciting world of programming.<br>I have a passion for building stuff.
-I'm also interested in new technologies and Game Development.
+I'm also interested in open-source and new technologies.

 # 💻 Tech Stack: